 Back in the 1970s, there was this idea that women could have it all.
 There was even this commercial, I think it was for a perfume, and I still remember the words.
 Here goes:

-“I can bring home the bacon, fry it up in a pan and never let you forget your the man!”
+“I can bring home the bacon, fry it up in a pan and never let you forget you're the man!”

 CALL TO ACTION - WHERE TO START